 Get into the habit of carrying a refillable bottle with you and you'll be saving money as well as the environment.
 If you're in the UK, download the Refill app to discover where your nearest free refill points are so you'll never go thirsty.

 Not a fan of plain water?
 Pop some electrolyte tabs like HIGH5 Zero in your bag to add some flavour.
-You get enough for twenty 750ml servings per pack.
+You get enough for twenty 750ml servings per pack and the tube creates far less waste than twenty bottles.
+Or just add some natural flavour like berries, mint or slices of fruit.

 Ditch those single-use coffee cups